-Included in the State and Local Agency Contributions reported in the statement of changes in fiduciary net assets are contributions received from the State of Maine on behalf of state employees, judges, and teachers in the total amount of \$303.7 million and \$297.4 million for the years ended June 30, 2011 and 2010, respectively.
-There were no contributions due from the State of Maine on behalf of legislators in 2011 or 2010.
+Included in the State and Local Agency Contributions reported in the statement of changes in fiduciary net assets are contributions received from the State of Maine on behalf of state employees, judges, and teachers in the total amount of \$234.7 million and \$303.7 million for the years ended June 30, 2012 and 2011, respectively.
+There were no contributions due from the State of Maine on behalf of legislators in 2012 or 2011.

 Apart from the amount of required normal cost and unfunded actuarial liability contributions, the State of Maine is required by Maine law to remit a percentage of its unallocated General Fund Surplus, if sufficient, at the end of its fiscal year to the System, in order to reduce any unfunded pension liability for state employees and teachers.
+For fiscal year 2012, there were no additional contributions due from the State of Maine.
 For fiscal year 2011, the amount due from the State of Maine was \$5.9 million.
 This amount is included in receivable from state and local agency contributions and premiums at June 30, 2011.
-For fiscal year 2010, the amount contributed was \$11.2 million.

 Retirement contribution rates for all employee members are set by law.
 Employer normal cost retirement contribution rates as applied to State employee members' and teacher members' compensation are the actuarially determined rates.
-The UAAL rate as applied to State employee members' compensation is first established through the annual valuation process as an amount that will meet the required unfunded actuarial accrued liability payment amount; it is then adjusted in the State's budget process to take into account differences in salary growth projections of the State Budget Office.
+The UAAL rate as applied to State employee members' compensation is first established through the annual valuation process as an amount that will meet the required unfunded actuarial accrued liability payment amount; it is then adjusted in the

+State's budget process to take into account differences in salary growth projections of the State Budget Office.
 This adjusted rate, expressed as a percentage of payroll, is the actual rate paid by the State as payment of the required UAAL payment amount for State employees.
 For teachers, the actuarially determined UAAL amount is paid in twelve equal monthly installments.
 PLD employer contribution rates are the actuarially determined rates.
-The rates in effect in 2011 and 2010 are as follows:
+The rates in effect in 2012 and 2011 are as follows: